bpucker/MybMonday/README.md

 ### (8) Red blushed skin of apricots ###

 > **_<a href="https://twitter.com/boas_pucker/status/1378942978253807616">TWEET</a>:_** Consumers prefer apricots with red blushed skin.
 Expression of PaMYB10 correlates with expression of anthocyanin biosynthesis genes which are responsible for production of red pigments.
-PaMYB10 seems to be an important activator. #MybMonday (src: https://bit.ly/2ZXbWbo)
+PaMYB10 seems to be an important activator. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1378942978253807616">
 <img alt="Red blushed skin of apricots (Tweet #8)" src="https://pbs.twimg.com/media/EvNbhhvXYAE5-2R?format=png&name=900x900" width="30%" height="30%">